FlaxEngine/FlaxDocs/manual/terrain/tutorials/import-terrain.md

 Use this dialog to adjust the initial terrain properties.
 Select **chunk size** and amount of **patches** to create.
 Most of the following properties can be adjusted later.
 This window supports creating terrain without imported heightmap as shown in [this tutorial](create-terrain.md).

+To learn more about terrain patches, chunks and technical details see related documentation [here](../index.md).

 ![Create Terrain Dialog](media/import-terrain-dialog.png)

 ## 4. Generate terrain